hyperledger/besu-docs/docs/private-networks/how-to/monitor/chainlens.md

 The first `docker-compose.yml` file in the command contains all the services required for Chainlens.

-The second file named `docker-compose-besu` contains the network settings required to start Chainlens on the same network as the Besu development node.
+The second file named `docker-compose-quorum-dev-quickstart` contains the network settings required to start Chainlens on the same network as the Besu development node.

 Next, open `http://localhost/` on your browser.